Can You Make Chili Less Salty?

 • If your chili isn’t too spicy, cream cheese or heavy cream can also be effective.

-• Adding cooked rice, pasta, or quinoa directly to the chili not only thickens it but also reduces the overall salt concentration.
+• Adding cooked rice, pasta, or quinoa directly to the chili thickens it and reduces the overall salt concentration.

 • Another option is to serve the chili over rice or baked potatoes, reducing the perceived saltiness in each bite.